charlyecastro/pinwheel-challenge/README.txt

 DOWNLOAD FORMS
     Description:
-        This command takes in a string form_name, an int begin_year and an int end_year for example ("Form W-2G" 1990 1995).
-This command will find the files for the given form_name and download the pdf files for each year in the given year range.
+        This command takes in a string form_name, an int begin_year and an int end_year.
+For example ("Form W-2G" 1990 1995).
+This command will find the files for the given form_name and download the pdf files for each year in the given year range(inclusive).
 All files will be downloaded in a subdirectory inside this folder.
 A folder named after the given form_name will be created if it doesn't exist already.
 Below are examples for this command.

     Sucessful Command:
         python3 main.py download-forms "Form W-2G" 1990 1995